 Healthcare & pharmaceutical organizations must strive to advance health equity, beginning with internal change and promoting diversity and inclusion within their own workforce.
 Designing for equity and inclusivity and acting as advocates for systemic change in the communities they serve are also key actions required by industry leaders.

-Applying an industry lens to the process of environmental scanning helps organizations direct their focus and resources more optimally.
-And by gaining an understanding of the technological developments and trends that may present future opportunities in their industry, organizations can equip themselves with the innovation intelligence needed to take decisive, strategic action and, ultimately, gain a competitive advantage.
+Applying an industry lens to the process of environmental scanning helps your foresight teams direct their focus and resources more optimally.
+By gaining an understanding of the technological developments and trends that may present future opportunities in your industry, you can equip yourself with the foresight intelligence needed to take decisive, strategic action and, ultimately, gain a competitive advantage.